-The great extent which the manufacture had now reached threatened an evil which had to be warded off by legislative enactments-I mean the annihilation of timber in the Weald.
-Up to a certain period the destruction of trees and underwood had been beneficial in clearing the land for agricultural purposes; but so early as the reign of Henry VIII (1543), it became necessary to enact-that no wood shall be converted into pasture-that in cutting coppice woods at twenty-four years' growth, or under, there shall be left standing and unfelled, for every acre, twelve standils or storers of oak, or in default of so many, then of elm, ash, asp, or beech-and that if the coppice be under fourteen years'

-In illustration of this remark it may be mentioned, that in 30 Edward III, one Robert de Dole died possessed, inter alia, of sixty acres of land at Billinghurst, which was declared to be worth only 10s. per annum, or 2d. per acre, because the land was barren and lay in the Weald ("et jacet in Wealda"), and was of no value to sow, on account of the quantity of wood ("propter magnitudinem bosci.")- Ing. post Mort. growth, it shall be inclosed from cattle for six years; "provided always, &c., that this act do not extend or be prejudicial to any of the lords or owners of the woods, underwoods, or woodlands growing or being within any of the towns, parishes, or places commonly called or known to be within the Wilds of the counties of Kent, Surrey, and Sussex, other than to the common woods growing and being within any of the said Wilds," &c.
+The great extent which the manufacture had now reached threatened an evil which had to be warded off by legislative enactments - I mean the annihilation of timber in the Weald.
+Up to a certain period the destruction of trees and underwood had been beneficial in clearing the land for agricultural purposes: 33 but so early as the reign of Henry VIII(1543), it became necessary to enact - that no wood shall be converted into pasture - that in cutting coppice woods at twenty-four years' growth, or under, there shall be left standing and unfelled, for every acres, twelve standils or storers of oak, or in default of so many, then of elm, ash, asp, or beech - and that if the coppice be under fourteen years' growth, it shall be inclosed from cattle for six years; "provided always, &c., that this act do not extend or be prejudicial to any of the lords or owners of the woods, underwoods, or woodlands growing or being within any of the towns, parishes, or places commonly called or known to be within the Wilds of the counties of Kent, Surrey, and Sussex, other than to the common woods growing and being within any of the said Wilds," &c.34

 A series of enactments of similar character succeeded.
 The act 1 Elizabeth, cap.
-15, provides that no person shall convert into coal or other fuel for the making of iron, "any timbertrees of oak, beech, or ash of the breadth of one foot square at the stub," within fourteen miles of the sea, or the rivers Thames, Severn, &c., or any other navigable river.
-The county of Sussex, the weild of Kent, and the parishes of Charlewood, Newdigate, and Leigh, in the weild of Surrey, were, however, excepted from the operation of this act.
+15, provides that no person shall convert into coal or other fuel for the making of iron, "any timber-trees of oak, beech, or ash of the breadth of one foot square at the stub," within fourteen miles of the sea, or the rivers Thames, Severn &c., or any other navigable river.
+The county of Sussex, the Weild of Kent, and the parishes of Charlewood, Newdigate, and Leigh, in the Weild of Surrey, were, however, excepted from the operation of this act.